clclab/clc-labs/lab-1-bioaccoustics-with-praat/lab-1.md

 # Speech

-Although we're all very familiar with producing and interpreting speech sounds, recognizing them in waveforms and spectograms is a bit of an art.
+Although we're all very familiar with producing and interpreting speech sounds, recognising them in waveforms and spectograms is a bit of an art.

 ## Phonemes